 + How can I learn more?

-This comprehensive report documents and summarizes the input gathered through the engagement process.
+The Diridon Station Area Civic Engagement Report (2018) documents and summarizes the input gathered through the engagement process.
 Below is detailed information about each of the events and applicable documents.
 Click here to learn about the next steps related to the Diridon Station Area Plan and Google development, and here to contact us with any questions or sign up for email udpates.

 Past Engagement Activities